remix-run/remix/docs/start/quickstart.md

 When you're ready to get serious about your Remix project, you might consider starting with a community template.
 They include TypeScript setups, databases, testing harnesses, authentication, and more.
 You can find a list of community templates on the [Remix Guide Templates][templates] page.

 If you prefer to initialize a batteries-included Remix project, you can use the [`create-remix` CLI][create-remix].
-This guide will explain all of the different pieces the CLI initializes for you you.
+This guide will explain all of the different pieces the CLI initializes for you.

 ## Installation